emacs-helm/helm-all-the-icons/README.md

 # helm-all-the-icons
-Browse icons from all-the-icons package
+Browse icons from all-the-icons and nerd-icons packages.